EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/exploration.md

 - Paragraph of different type of well data  -->

 <!-- maybe reorder to connect to andreas pargraph above? -->

-Exploratory wells are drilled to explore the subsurface geology and determine the presence and characteristics of geothermal reservoirs.
-They typically involve drilling deep into the earth's crust to access geothermal fluids, which are hot water or steam that are heated by the earth's natural heat.
-The fluids are then pumped to the surface and analyzed for their temperature, pressure, chemistry, and other properties.

-One of the main purposes of exploratory wells is to determine the size and potential of a geothermal resource.
-This information is critical for assessing the feasibility of a geothermal power plant and estimating its potential power output.
-Exploratory wells can also help to identify the characteristics of a geothermal reservoir, such as its permeability, porosity, and fracture network.
-This information is important for determining the optimal locations for production wells and designing the well field for a geothermal power plant.
-By understanding the subsurface geology and fluid flow properties, exploratory wells can help to identify the most productive zones for fluid extraction and ensure efficient and sustainable use of the geothermal resource.

-Another important role of exploratory wells is to assess the potential environmental impact of geothermal development.
-The fluids extracted from exploratory wells are analyzed for their chemistry and potential contaminants, such as heavy metals or gases like carbon dioxide.
-This information can help to evaluate the potential impact of geothermal development on groundwater quality, surface water, and air quality.
-In addition, exploratory wells can be used to monitor seismic activity and assess the risk of induced earthquakes associated with geothermal development.

-An essential part of exploratory drilling is collecting well logs.
-These logs are taken using specialized tools that are lowered into the wellbore and record various physical properties of the rock formations encountered during drilling.
-There are several types of well logs used in the exploration, each providing valuable information about the subsurface geology and rock properties encountered during drilling.
+Well logs refer to a set of measurements and data that are obtained during the exploration wells.
+These measurements are taken using specialized tools that are lowered into the wellbore and record various physical properties of the rock formations encountered during drilling.
+There are several types of well logs used in the oil and gas industry, each providing valuable information about the subsurface geology and rock properties encountered during drilling.
 Here are some of the most common types of well logs:

 Electrical Logs: Electrical logs measure the electrical properties of the rock formations encountered during drilling.
 The most commonly used electrical logs are the resistivity logs, which measure the resistance of the rock formations to the flow of electrical current.
 These logs can provide information on the lithology, porosity, and fluid content of the formations.